Arlington Heights station

-As of May 31, 2022, Arlington Heights is served by 55 trains (27 inbound, 28 outbound) on weekdays, by all 34 trains (17 in each direction) on Saturdays, and by all 21 trains (10 inbound, 11 outbound) on Sundays.
-One inbound train originates from Arlington Heights on weekends.
+As of May 30, 2023, Arlington Heights is served by 62 trains (31 in each direction) on weekdays, by all 34 trains (17 in each direction) on Saturdays, and by all 21 trains (10 inbound, 11 outbound) on Sundays.
+One inbound train originates from Arlington Heights on weekends and holidays.

 Parking is available along Northwest Highway and the north side of the tracks from east of Walnut Avenue to Dunton Avenue.
 It is also available on the south side of the tracks between Vail and Dunton Avenues leading into Payton Run.
 A much larger parking lot exists on the south side of the track between Evergreen Avenue and Arlington Heights Road north of Sigwalt Street.
 A fourth parking lot is available north of US 14 along Vail Avenue between St. James and Fremont Streets.
 Three others are not available to commuters.

 There is a newsstand, restroom and staffed (weekday mornings) ticket agent inside the station building.